bartekus/glyphos/README.md

-# glyphos - Glyph Cognition Project
+# glyphos

-Language of thought (from glyphē + logos)
+Language of thought (glyphē + logos)

-Welcome to the Glyph Cognition project!
+A Glyph Cognition Project

 This repository serves as the foundation for developing a symbolic system based on glyphs, combining cognitive science, epistemology, and computational tools.

 ## 📦 Glyph Specification